YTread Logo

 Feb 27, 2020

-hi everyone valium here again after releasing my video explaining the mechanics behind the super grind on the wedi circuit.
-I am very happy that many of you enjoy that kind of video for Mario Kart Li.
-I think this is my first time making a video. of that Mario Kart Wii style, so I'll try to keep coming back before getting into today's topic.
-I want to clarify something that was asked in the comment section of my last video.
-Some people asked if super grinding is useful on any other track and the sad answer is that at the moment no other track benefits from super grinding besides n64 mallya Raceway a bit here.
+Hello everyone, here again after posting my video explaining the mechanics behind super polishing in the wedi circuit.
+I'm very happy that many of you enjoy that kind of video for Mario Kart Li.
+I think this is the first time I've made a video. of that Mario Kart Wii style, so I'll try to keep posting more before getting into today's topic.
+I want to clarify something I was asked in the comments section of my last video.
+Some people asked if super polishing is ever useful. another track and the sad answer is that at this moment no other track benefits from super polishing besides n64 mallya Raceway.

 the 95 rule mario kart wii s hidden fail safe